A Divide-and-Conquer Strategy for Hard-Label Extraction of Deep Neural Networks via Side-Channel Attacks: Subdividing DNN to improve cryptanalytical extraction

-As we can see, the system of equations is very similar to the one described in \autoref{eq:system_basique}.
-Therefore, we use the same methodology to solve it.
-We can also observe that the signature of the neuron $\eta$ appears in the extracted signature of $\lambda$.
-So, by solving the least square problem for a neuron in the next layer, it is possible to find the signature of an \textit{always-on} neuron.
-The only exception is the bias which cannot be directly extracted.
-Instead, solving the system of equations returns a combination of the bias from $\eta$ and $\lambda$.
-However, as the signature extraction of the weights is already performed, only the bias remains unknown.
-This implies that we only require one additional non-null critical point, corresponding to the targeted \textit{always-on} neuron, to extract the bias.
+As this system closely resembles that of \autoref{eq:system_basique}, we solve it using the same approach.
+Notably, the signature of neuron $\eta$ appears implicitly in the extracted signature of neuron $\lambda$.
+Thus, by solving the LSTSQ problem for a neuron in the subsequent layer, it is possible to recover the signature of an \textit{always-on} neuron.
+The only exception is the bias, which cannot be directly separated.
+Instead, the solution yields a combination of the biases of $\eta$ and $\lambda$.
+Since the weight signatures are already known, only the bias remains unknown.
+Consequently, a single additional non-null critical point associated with the targeted \textit{always-on} neuron suffices to extract its bias.

-\textbf{Extraction of \textit{input-off} neurons.} Finally, the case of the \textit{input-off} neurons has a very similar solution to the case of \textit{always-on} neurons.
-The idea is also to use the signature's search for a deeper neuron to extract the signature of the targeted neuron.
-However, for \textit{input-off} neurons, their state changes with the input, and the activation function can no longer be approximated by the identity function for all inputs.
-Since we are targeting ReLU activations, we know that the activation function is equivalent to either the null or the identity function.
-Therefore, we use physical leakages to detect which inputs lead to the null or the identity function, and artificially transform the inputs' equation ourselves.
-Then we solve the same system of equations as for the \textit{always-on} neurons to extract the neuron's signature.
-Similarly, to the case of \textit{always-on} neurons, we extract the bias using a critical point directly for the targeted \textit{input-off} neuron.
+\paragraph{Extraction of \textit{input-off} neurons.} Finally, the extraction of \textit{input-off} neurons follows a strategy similar to that used for \textit{always-on} neurons.
+Here, the signature of a deeper neuron is leveraged to recover the signature of the targeted neuron.
+However, unlike \textit{always-on} neurons, \textit{input-off} neurons exhibit state changes depending on the input, preventing the activation function from being approximated as the identity for all inputs.
+Since we target ReLU activations, the activation function is either null or the identity.
+We therefore rely on the oracle to infer the neuron's state and determine which inputs correspond to each case, allowing us to manually adjust the input equations accordingly.
+We then solve the same system of equations as for \textit{always-on} neurons to extract the neuron's signature.
+As in the \textit{always-on} case, the bias is recovered using a critical point directly associated with the targeted \textit{input-off} neuron.\\

-Our framework proposes a similar extraction method to what has been introduced in \cite{Jagielski2019HighAA, Carlini2020CryptanalyticEO, Rolnick2019ReverseengineeringDR}.
-However, we use side-channel analysis both to make this methodology robust to special neurons, \textit{e.g., always-off/on} and \textit{input-off}, and to improve the final part of our attack: extraction of the sign of the scaling factor.
-The following section describes how side-channel analysis can be used to infer the state of each neuron.